dalgim/sb-jpa-inheritance/README.md

   - TABLE_PER_CLASS
   - JOINED

-Below I'll demonstrate what are differences between them.
+Below I'll demonstrate what are differences in SQL.

-TODO
 ##### @MappedSuperclass

-Insert
+* Table per concrete class
+* By default all parent attributes are ignored.
+If we want to use them than we should add @MappedSuperclass in parent class.
+* Polymorphic select queries are difficult because hibernate engine have to create separately query for all concrete class
+* This inheritance type not require contain unique identifier in parent class.

+Query Examples:

+<b>Insert</b>
 ```sql
  insert
     into